Fannie Mae Removes Minimum Credit Score Requirement — What This Means for Buyers & Homeowners

 Until now, Desktop Underwriter — the tool lenders use to approve conventional loans — required at least a 620 credit score.

-That one number stopped thousands of families from:
+That single number stopped thousands of families from:

 • Buying their first home